Azacitidine

 Problems at the injection site

-Azacitidine is given as an injection into the fatty tissue under the skin (subcutaneous injection).
+Azacitidine is given as an injection into the fatty tissue under the skin.
+This is called a subcutaneous injection.
 It may cause redness, itching, bruising and swelling where the injection is given (injection site).

 This can be uncomfortable, but usually improves after several days.
-To reduce the irritation, your nurse will change the injection site with each injection they give.
+To reduce the irritation, your nurse will change the exact place they give you the injection.
 They can also give you advice on how to relieve any discomfort.

 Risk of infection